Grievance Procedures for Gender-Based Misconduct, Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence, and Stalking

 Consistent with its commitment to addressing gender-based misconduct, the College complies with Title IX of the Education Amendments of 1972, which prohibits discrimination on the basis of sex in education programs and activities.
 Gender-based misconduct, as defined within the Policy Against Discrimination and Harassment of Barnard College (“Policy”) is sex discrimination prohibited by the College and under Title IX.
 The College is committed to encouraging meaningful, candid dialogue on alleged discrimination or harassment, including sexual assault, domestic violence, dating violence, and stalking, in an educational context.
 A discussion on the Concept of Academic Freedom and Harassment can be found in the Policy.

 The grievance procedures below are specifically for the adjudication of complaints of gender-based misconduct, sexual assault, domestic violence, dating violence or stalking when such complaints involve Barnard College students, faculty, staff, administrators and/or third parties.
 The College takes seriously all complaints and takes prompt, effective action, including disciplinary action, upon a finding of a Policy violation.
 Every effort is made to resolve complaints within sixty (60) days.

 The College also takes steps to address the effects of discriminatory action on Complainants and the College community.
-Inquiries regarding Title IX can be referred to the Title IX Coordinator or the U.S. Department of Education:
+Inquiries regarding Title IX can be referred to the Director of Nondiscrimination and Title IX or the U.S. Department of Education: